Local Assistance Division

 MAP-21 also provides that Metropolitan Planning Organizations (MPOs) in the four identified Transportation Management Areas (TMAs) will make project selections in their area.
 The “MPO and TMA Listing” is below.

-The Commonwealth Transportation Board (CTB) established an interim TA policy for the FY14 allocations and adopted an updated TA Program Policy on July 17, 2013 to guide future fiscal year selections.
+The Commonwealth Transportation Board (CTB) adopted an updated TA Program Policy on July 17, 2013 to guide future fiscal year selections.

 Transportation Alternatives Program Information